Team-ECO/Homepage/README.md

-# Test
+# TeamECO(Everest Cleans Outdoors)
-The homepage for TeamECO
+This repository houses the main webpage of TeamECO